 - However, at present, the FDA asserts: "[N]othing in the Act overrides the authority of the US Food and Drug Administration "to regulate products containing cannabis or cannabis-derived compounds under the Federal Food, Drug, and Cosmetic Act (FD&C Act) and section 351 of the Public Health Service Act."
 The agency further states: "Additionally, it's unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived. ...
 We'll take enforcement action needed to protect public health against companies illegally selling cannabis and cannabis-derived products that can put consumers at risk and are being marketed in violation of the FDA's authorities."

-- The FDA is currently in the process of putting together a working group to address regulating CBD-infused products.
+- The FDA is currently in the process of putting together a working group to address regulating CBD-infused products, and it held its first public hearing on the issue on May 31.
+(Read NORML's testimony to FDA.)
 In March 2019, outgoing FDA director Scott Gottlieb testified to Congress that it could take up to four years for the FDA to create a regulatory pathway for the retail sale of CBD-infused food products or health food supplements.
 The FDA has posted a Frequently Asked Questions page, entitled, 'FDA Regulation of Cannabis and Cannabis-Derived Products: Questions and Answers.'

 Is traditional hemp a viable source for CBD?

 - Industrial hemp is traditionally grown for its fiber content.
 By contrast, cannabinoids are most prominently expressed in flowers, and to a lesser extent, in leaves.
 While the presence of CBD has been documented in some specific hemp strains, analytical data assessing cannabinoid content in hemp plants remains limited.
-This absence of data has lead some experts to question the viability of traditional hemp plants as an ideal source of CBD extraction as compared to traditional cannabis plants.
+This absence of data has lead some experts to question the viability of traditional hemp plants as efficient sources of CBD extraction as compared to traditional cannabis plants.

 Will taking CBD cause one to fail a drug test?